alelee93/pypoll-challenge/README.md

 This script can be used to calculate the results for any election as long as the election results’ csv dataset is organized and located in the same way/place as in this analysis and the election_analysis.txt file is not moved.
 More specifically:

-## The csv file
+## The .csv file

 Format: the second column shows the county, the third column shows the candidate, and the file’s first row includes the headers.

-The csv file is named election_results.csv and is located inside the “Resources” folder (which should be on the same level as the “PyPoll_challenge.py” file).
+The csv file is named election_results.csv and is located inside the “Resources” folder (which should be on the same level as the “PyPoll_Challenge.py” file).

 ## The election_analysis.txt file

-The file should be located inside the “analysis” folder, which should be on the same level as the “PyPoll_challenge.py” file
+The file should be located inside the “analysis” folder, which should be on the same level as the “PyPoll_Challenge.py” file

 ## Script updates that may be needed to calculate other election results